 Recommended Resort: Bitter End Yacht Club

 Best Island for Infants

-Infants are typically easy to please when it comes to an island vacation: plenty of sand and water in which to play.
-But for mom and dad, perhaps the best place for infants is Jamaica.
-More specifically the Franklin D. Resort and Spa.
+Infants are typically easy to please when it comes to an island vacation.
+But for mom and dad, perhaps the best place for infants is Jamaica -- more specifically Franklin D. Resort and Spa.
 This resort assigns every family with their own full-time nanny (included in the cost of the stay).
 This nanny can put baby down for a nap while mom and dad lounge by the pool, babysit while mom and dad enjoy a quiet dinner, and play with baby when mom and dad enjoy some of the island's adult amenities.

 Recommended Resort: Franklin D. Resort and Spa

 Franklyn D. Resort & Spa

 The large island of the Dominican Republic is fast becoming the "it" destination for families, but has long been considered the adventure capital of the Caribbean.
 The island's rain forests beckon to be explored by foot, zip-line and canopy tours, and the long coastline is perfect for surfing, snorkeling, diving, sailing and more.
 The mountainous interior is also a great place for canyoning, caving and rock climbing, as well as river rafting and mountain biking.